|

 As you might expect, the cost of assisted living varies, in accordance with the center's location and the type.
 Significative differences are encountered from one state to the other, but also from one facility to the other.
 The overall costs are influenced by additional factors, such as the following: type of living unit, level of care required, assistance with ADLs, services and amenities available.
 It is clear that the monthly fees cover both housing and utilities, but also the scheduled activities, general maintenance, transportation, housekeeping, laundry service, and meals.

-The monthly cost of assisted living for blind seniors is around $4,000.
+The average monthly cost of assisted living for blind seniors is around $4,000.
 Rounded up, this means an annual cost of about $48,000.
-Luxury assisted living facilities often have higher costs, the monthly cost varying between $7,000 and $9,000.
+Luxury assisted living facilities might have higher costs, the monthly cost varying between $7,000 and $9,000.
 The states with the most affordable communities include Mississippi, North Dakota, South Dakota, Missouri, and Alabama.
 As for the states with the most expensive facilities of this kind, these include Alaska, District of Columbia, Massachusetts, New Hampshire, and New Jersey.

 It is possible to cover the assisted living fees each month or pay for an entire month in advance.
 The costs usually vary in accordance with care offered, as well as the severity of the vision impairment.
 The more assistance one requires, the higher the costs to be covered are going to be.
 Keep in mind that certain services, such as medication management, as well as therapies are often available at extra cost, so the budget will have to be calculated accordingly.
 Most communities have a tiered pricing policy, and it's important to be aware of the differences between each tier.
 There are also all-inclusive pricing models available, with no additional charges to worry about.